Ordinary people are manipulating a secret Netflix algorithm to earn hundreds of dollars per day according to Perpetual Income 365.

 Plus there’s also a ton of hidden costs involved which you only get to find out about after initially handing over the first $47.

-But regardless of what you think, scam or not, there are ultimately better programs out there – like Wealthy Affiliate for example.
+But regardless of what you think, scam or not, there are ultimately better programs out there – like Commission Academy for example.
 There’s simply no need to waste money on hyped-up gimmicky programs like Perpetual Income 365.

 I mean put the two programs side by side – Perpetual Income 365 is brand new, not backed up by any success stories & overly hyped-up.
-Wealthy Affiliate, however, has been around for over a decade, isn’t hyped-up & is backed by thousands of legitimate success stories.
+Commission Academy, however, has been around for over a decade, isn’t hyped-up & is backed by thousands of legitimate success stories.

 It’s a no brainer which one to choose as far as I’m concerned.